Ivan Berry: Beat Factory

 In 1981, Berry and Gayle co-founded Beat Factory Productions, a historically Black-Canadian independent record label that carried a roster of underground, underrepresented and systematically-marginalized Black-Canadian artists, many of whom lived in Toronto's public housing projects since they had immigrated to Canada with parents who were foreign workers under the Commonwealth nation's West Indian Domestic Scheme.

-Born at a time when mainstream media presented a monotony of the likes of Blondie, Pink Floyd, and Oliva Newton-John ruling the television and radio airwaves, Berry and Gayle’s independent Beat Factory label presented an epic cultural clapback for diversity, inclusion and representation of the unsung Black-Canadian rap, hip-hop and dance artists that championed the underground music scene of 1980s- and 1990s-era Toronto.
+Born at a time when mainstream media presented a monotony of the likes of Blondie, Pink Floyd, and Oliva Newton-John ruling the television and radio airwaves, Berry and Gayle’s independent Beat Factory label presented a cultural clapback for diversity, inclusion and representation of the unsung Black-Canadian rap, hip-hop and dance artists that championed the underground music scene of 1980s- and 1990s-era Toronto.
 "Ivan Berry had a big influence on me being expressly Jamaican because I would hide it,” explained Michie Mee during a 2015 interview published by Vice magazine.
 “He (Ivan Berry) told me to rap how I talk.”

 Despite the infamous lack of representation he and his artists faced across mainstream Canadian media, Berry was able to facilitate an international-record deal with First Priority Music / Atlantic Records, leading Michie Mee to become the first Canadian hip-hop artist to sign with a major American label - a move that was further highlighted by Michie Mee's featured appearance alongside Queen Latifah, Monie Love and Ms. Melodie in the 1989 American music video for the Queen Latifah-headlined rap single "Ladies First".

 "Another massive success for the company was the international recognition of Dream Warriors in Europe and Japan," reports Canada Black Music Archives.
 "Dream Warriors, signed to Island Records in the UK... sold over 800,000 copies of their break-out album, And Now the Legacy Begins."
 Highlighted by the pioneering jazz-rap sounds of Dream Warriors, the artistic amalgam of Michie Mee's Jamaican Funk—Canadian Style, and the revolutionary rap injected by the Rascalz, the impact of Beat Factor on mainstream music and popular culture remains present, evident and clearly embedded in Canadian history.